luigimagdamit/taro/README.md

 # Taro
 > Written with [StackEdit](https://stackedit.io/).
-### Taro is a small, dynamically typed scripting language.
+### Taro is a small, portable, dynamically typed scripting language.
 #### Note: This project is still currently under construction

-A bytecode interpreter and virtual machine for my Lua-inspired programming language that targets custom-made bytecode.
-Implements a Pratt-styled Precedence parser, implicit type assignment, and bytecode IR generation from a source file.
+A bytecode interpreter and virtual machine for my Lua/Python-inspired programming language that targets custom-made bytecode.
+Implements a Pratt-styled Precedence parser, explicit types,  control flow, and more, alongside bytecode IR generation from a source file.
 Written in C.

 ```js
 let name = "taro";